adamedx/autographps-sdk/ROADMAP.md

 * New-GraphApplicationCertificate -NoCertCredential parameter does not work for the parameter set with -AppId and -CertOutputDirectory
 * Add GraphResponseObject type to any created items like application, consent output
 * Add tags to get-graphapplication
+* Rename some consent parameters in New-GraphApplication for consistency with other commands.

 ### Postponed